Factbook

 In pharma solutions, we produce innovative excipients and active ingredients of outstanding quality and performance.
 Our portfolio comprises not only functional excipients, but also active pharmaceutical ingredients and nutritional ingredients.
 We offer a diverse range of ibuprofen and omega-3 grades, in addition to other actives including L-menthol, PVP-iodine, azelaic acid and dexpanthenol.

 With digital solutions such as the Virtual Pharma Assistants and a global team of industry experts, BASF supports its customers in developing efficient, cost-effective and reliable formulations.
-Equipped with an in-depth understanding of multiple technologies and applications, we have the knowledge and resources to make biologics and drug manufacturing as well as delivery safer and more sustainable.
+Equipped with an in-depth understanding of multiple technologies and applications, we have the knowledge and resources to make biologics, drug manufacturing and delivery safer, cost-competitive and more sustainable.

-1 Data source BASF’s product carbon footprints: BASF’s Strategic CO2 Transparency Tool (SCOTT), July 2023; Data sources for producers: BASF own estimations on bill of materials and energies (in-house technology and business intelligence experts); market average weighted – based on nameplate capacities without BASF; stating >20% reflects safety buffer to account for degrees of freedom in ISO methods.
+1 Data source BASF’s product carbon footprints: BASF’s Strategic CO2 Transparency Tool (SCOTT), July 2023; Data sources for producers: BASF own estimations on bill of materials and energies (in-house technology and business intelligence experts); market average weighted – based on nameplate capacities without BASF; stating at least 20% reflects safety buffer to account for degrees of freedom in ISO methods.

 Market position and main competitors